philipyang89/hades2/README.md

 - ✨ Remix + Vite full-stack framework
 - 🎨 Tailwind CSS v4 styling with custom variables and fonts
-- ⚡️ shadcn/ui component library
+- 🔒 Remix-auth authentication (secure cookie-based login/register)
-- 🔒 JWT authentication (secure cookie-based login/register)
+- 🗃️ Sidebar navigation is auto-generated from a single prisma seed
-- 🗃️ Sidebar navigation is auto-generated from a single article metadata file
+- 📝 Each article can be easily written inside the /prisma/seed.js
-- 📝 Each article is a standalone route for full flexibility
+- Future plans would be adding UI edition/deletion of articles + Nested Comments

 ---